Pumpkin Snickerdoodle Cookies With Cream Cheese Frosting

 -

-Heat oven to 350 F and line two baking sheets with parchment or silicone mats for clean release and even browning.
+Line two large baking sheets with parchment paper or silicone baking mats for easy cleanup and even browning.

 -